EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Our Approach

 \textbf{Loss Functions.} The overall optimization function mainly includes five tasks, where each task can be optimized with both classification and regression losses.
 The overall loss function for end-to-end training can be formulated as:

-where $\mathcal{L}_{interact}$ is a combination of binary classification loss and $\mathcal{L}2$ regression loss to learn geometric score, where the positive (interactive) samples are denoted as grid cells with geometric score $S_{geo} \geq 0.9$ (within 3$m$ for each future waypoint).
+where $\mathcal{L}_{interact}$ is a combination of binary classification loss and $\mathcal{L}2$ regression loss to learn geometric score, where the positive (interactive) samples are denoted as grid cells with geometric score $\mathbf{S}_{geo} \geq 0.9$ (within 3$m$ for each future waypoint).
 An additional regression loss is included in $\mathcal{L}_{plan}$ for ego status prediction, instead of directly using it as input to the planner as~\cite{hu2023planning,ye2023fusionad,jiang2023vad}, which will lead to information leakage as proven in~\cite{li2024ego}.
-Meanwhile, vectorized planning constrains identified in~\cite{jiang2023vad} such as collision, overstepping and direction are also included in $\mathcal{L}_{plan}$ for regularization. $N$ is the number of motion planning stages.
+Meanwhile, vectorized planning constrains identified in~\cite{jiang2023vad} such as collision, overstepping and direction are also included in $\mathcal{L}_{plan}$ for regularization.
+Besides, the weight terms $\lambda_{task}$ of different losses are adjusted empirically to ensure the same magnitude. $N$ is the number of motion planning stages.